alhajee/ckan/doc/api/index.rst

 .. note::

-    If there are major formatting problems with a request to the API, CKAN may still return an HTTP response with a ``409``, ``400`` or ``500`` status code (in increasing order of severity).
-In future CKAN versions we intend to remove these responses, and instead send a ``200 OK`` response and use the ``"success"`` and ``"error"`` items.
+    If there are major formatting problems with a request to the API, FMLD may still return an HTTP response with a ``409``, ``400`` or ``500`` status code (in increasing order of severity).
+In future FMLD versions we intend to remove these responses, and instead send a ``200 OK`` response and use the ``"success"`` and ``"error"`` items.